WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research: Baseline Experiments

-\textbf{Point cloud semantic segmentaion. } We utilized pointwise-MLP-based \cite{hu2019randla}, point-convolution-based \cite{thomas2019KPConv} and voxel-based \cite{choy20194d} methods to test our dataset.
-The results are shown in \cref{tab:seg}.
-It can be seen that MinkowskiNet achieved the best results(voxel size is all set to 0.05).
-As for the pointwise-MLP-based RandLA-Net, the test results for different channel numbers are not satisfactory.
-For example, for small categories like traffic signs, there are even cases where the IoU is 0.
+\textbf{Point cloud semantic segmentation. } We utilized pointwise-MLP-based\cite{hu2019randla}, point-convolution-based\cite{thomas2019KPConv} and voxel-based\cite{choy20194d} methods to test our dataset.
+The results were shown in Tab. \ref{tab:seg} and Fig. \ref{fig:seg}.
+The point-convolution-based Minkowski U-Net achieved the best results (voxel size is all set to 0.05).
+As for the pointwise-MLP-based RandLA-Net, the test results for different channel counts were not satisfactory.
+For example, for small objects like traffic signs, there were even cases where the IoU was 0.
 We speculate that this is because the downsampling strategy used in RandLA-Net is not suitable for segmenting small objects in large scenes, resulting in performance degradation.
 In point-convolution-based KPConv, compared to the 64-channel data, the 128-channel data did not show a significant improvement.
-This is because, for the KPConv, with higher-density input point clouds, precise adjustment of the neighborhood radius is essential to prevent performance degradation.
-The multi-density point clouds we offer facilitate robustness testing of semantic segmentation algorithms across domains, aiding researchers in exploring domain adaptation or generalization studies.
+This was because, for the KPConv, with higher-density input point clouds, precise adjustment of the neighborhood radius is essential to prevent performance degradation \cite{thomas2019KPConv}.
+The multi-density point clouds we offer facilitate robustness testing of segmentation methods across domains, aiding researchers in exploring domain adaptation or generalization studies in real-world conditions.